 Articles & Documents

-Method is 'game changer’ that should become standard of care, say researchers from both universities who validated its effectiveness.
+Method is a ‘game changer’ that should become the standard of care, say UCSF researchers who validated its effectiveness.

 Single-port robotic surgery for bladder and prostate cancer: Interview with Dr. Raj Pruthi

 Deborah B. Adey, MD Medical Director, Kidney Transplant, shares some very exciting news regarding upcoming changes to the Kidney and Pancreas Transplant program.

 Now you can schedule a virtual second-opinion consult for any patient with IBD, including Crohn’s disease, ulcerative colitis, pouchitis and IBD-undetermined.

 UCSF is one of the few academic medical centers in the United States to offer islet auto-transplantation to minimize diabetes after total pancreatectomy.

 The UCSF Bariatric Surgery Center's capabilities include providing bariatric procedures to obese patients with end-stage kidney or liver disease.

 UCSF's multidisciplinary transplant team is part of the largest paired kidney registry in the U.S., which provides access to living donor transplantation for incompatible pairs.